TheRolfFR/firestorm-db/README.md

 ## PHP setup

-The developer has to create 2 files at the root of this folder: `tokens.php` and `config.php`
+The developer has to create two main files at the root of their Firestorm setup: `tokens.php` and `config.php`.

 `tokens.php` will contain the tokens inside a `$db_tokens` value array with the tokens to use.
 You will use these tokens to write data or read private tables.